 Very nutrient rich in vitamins and minerals

 Perfect 3:1 ratio of Omega 6 and Omega 3 fatty acids

 High Vitamin E Content

 High protein content

-In fact, more recently the FDA approved the first-ever CBD drug called Epidiolex.
-This drug is being used to help treat seizures related to rare forms of epilepsy.
+In fact, the FDA recently approved the first-ever CBD drug called Epidiolex.
+This CBD alternative is being used to help treat seizures related to rare forms of epilepsy.

-Most companies don't mean to complicate the market, but rather companies have chosen to use the term hemp oil as opposed to CBD oil to avoid problems with the FDA.
+While most companies don't mean to complicate the market, some CBD brands have chosen to use the term hemp oil as opposed to CBD oil to avoid problems with the FDA.

 What Is The Difference Between CBD Oil and Hemp Seed Oil?

 At Anavii Market, some brands refer to their CBD as hemp oil, so keep in mind that these products do contain hemp-derived CBD oil.

 As a tip, if a company does market their CBD oil as hemp oil, look for terms like CBD, cannabinoids or hemp extract in other areas on their label.
 This means the product contains CBD.